smarttested/smartassert/README.md

 ```
 This is not perfect way to solve issue obviously :)

-So, problem described above is actually what [Soft Assertions](#soft-assertions) do for you.
+So, problem described above is actually what [Soft Assertions](#soft-assertions) are doing for you.

 ## Soft Assertions